meowmeowahr/AutoLight/README.md

 # Auto-Light
 Raspberry Pi controlled VL53L0X activated lights via PCA9685

+## Hardware Requirements

+* A Raspberry Pi (Original Pi Zero and Original Pi A/B are not supported)
+* PCA9685
+* Up to 16 VL53L0X sensors
+* As many leds as there are sensors

 ## Installation

+### Software requirements

+Raspberry Pi OS Bookworm (Older OSes may work with pyenv and building lgpio from source)

 ### System Dependencies
 Install these before Python dependencies